ClickHouse/clickhouse-docs/docs/en/cloud/security/security-companion-guide.md

 initials in the upper right corner, select Profile, and click Set up in the Multi-factor authentication section.

 ### Organizational role based access
 Users at the organization level can be granted administrator or developer privileges.
-Administrators can manage billing, create, modify and terminate services.
+Administrators can manage billing and create, modify, or terminate services.
 Developers can interact with existing services.

 ### Additional organizational security features